yutinghuwu/Final-Project-SkillScanner/README.md

       * XGBoost
 See notebook `ML_modeling.ipynb`.

 ### 2.4.
 Develop a product that is able to:
 * Scan the skills from a given Linkedin profile.
 * Identify in-demand skills in Data industry.
 * Predict how this profile fits in each of the 3 job roles.

 Do you want to scan your profile?
-Test it by using notebook `SkillScanner_production.ipynb`
+Test it by using notebook `SkillScanner_production.ipynb`.

 ## 3. Technology Stack 💻
 * Programming Language: